robertjd/stormpath-framework-spec/registration.md

 #### <a name="autoLogin"></a> autoLogin

-If enabled, the user should be automatically logged in and redirected to the `nextUri` after a successful registration.
+If enabled, the user should be automatically logged in and redirected to the `nextPath` after a successful registration.
 This is only possible if the default account store for the application has the email verification workflow disabled.